 - File quarterly taxes.

 Often times, new businesses and organizations simply don’t have the capital to comply with all of these laws or are not ready to set up the infrastructure necessary to comply with employment laws.
 A common solution is to hire an independent contractor instead of an employee.
+However, a business attorney may be appropriate to utilize for terms of service contracts.

 How do you determine if workers are employees vs independent contractors?